GregorR/musl-cross/README.md

     ./configure --prefix="<prefix>/<triple>" CC="<triple>-gcc"

-Where "<prefix>" is the prefix the cross compiler root was installed/extracted to, and <triple> is the GNU-style target triple (e.g. i486-linux-musl).
+Where `<prefix>` is the prefix the cross compiler root was installed/extracted to, and `<triple>` is the GNU-style target triple (e.g. `i486-linux-musl`).

 Other scripts and helpers
 =========================

-* config.sh is an example configuration file.
-In many cases, it will do exactly what you want it to do with no modification, which is why it's simply named "config.sh" instead of, e.g., "config-sample.sh"
+* `config.sh` is an example configuration file.
+In many cases, it will do exactly what you want it to do with no modification, which is why it's simply named `config.sh` instead of, e.g., `config-sample.sh`

-* extra/build-gcc-deps.sh will build the dependencies for GCC into the build prefix specified by config.sh, which are just often a nice thing to have.
+* `extra/build-gcc-deps.sh` will build the dependencies for GCC into the build prefix specified by `config.sh`, which are just often a nice thing to have.
 It is of course not necessary.

-* extra/build-tarballs.sh builds convenient musl cross-compiler tarballs in a rather inconvenient way.
-It first builds a musl cross-compiler to the host platform (e.g. i686), then it uses that to build static cross-compilers to various platforms.
+* `extra/build-tarballs.sh` builds convenient musl cross-compiler tarballs in a rather inconvenient way.
+It first builds a musl cross-compiler to the host platform (e.g. `i686`), then it uses that to build static cross-compilers to various platforms.
 As a result, building e.g. three cross-compiler tarballs involves eight compiler build phases (read: this is slow).
 However, the resultant tarballs are cross-compilers statically linked against musl, making them stable and portable.

-* config-static.sh is an example configuration file for building a static cross-compiler.
-You can use this if, e.g., you already have a build of musl (and so have musl-gcc) but would like to make a complete, static cross-compiler based on that, or if you already have a musl cross-compiler (and so have <arch>-linux-musl-gcc) but would like to make a static cross-compiler itself compiled against musl.
+* `config-static.sh` is an example configuration file for building a static cross-compiler.
+You can use this if, e.g., you already have a build of musl (and so have `musl-gcc`) but would like to make a complete, static cross-compiler based on that, or if you already have a musl cross-compiler (and so have `<arch>-linux-musl-gcc`) but would like to make a static cross-compiler itself compiled against musl.